Simple commodity production: Different interpretations

 Engels aimed to give a consistent explanation of the evolution and development of the market economy, from simple beginnings to the complexities of modern capitalist markets, but his critics argue he disregards the qualitative transformation of the relations of production involved.
 This criticism is difficult to understand, given that Marx and Engels both argued that the operation of the law of value is altered by the emergence of capitalist industry, precisely because of changing relations of production.

 The new anti-Engels interpretation is contrary to the traditional Marxist view, the latter which defines a commodity as a product of labour and not (as academic value-form theorists do) as a product of exchange.
 According to the traditional Marxist view, the simple exchange of commodities presupposes at least that the commodities are produced.
 Otherwise there would not exist any commodities that could be exchanged.
-Commodities are created with the intention of trading them, but they are not created by the exchange process itself; at best one can say that the existence of commodities normally presupposes that there exists a market for them.
+Commodities (Waren, wares) are created with the intention of exchanging them for other goods or money, but they are not created by the exchange process itself; at best one can say that the existence of commodities normally presupposes that there exists a market for them.
 Historically speaking, the development of the simple exchange of reproducible commodities could never occur without simple commodity production.
 Engels does not argue that the law of value disappears when commodity trade is regulated by production prices, but rather that the law of value is transformed and modified.
 It is transformed, because: